Constraining Dark Energy With Stacked Concave Lenses: METHOD

 In order to generate the positions of the LDPs, we use the foreground bright galaxies above a certain absolute magnitude, so that the galaxy sample is complete in the unmasked areas.
 This allows us to draw correspondence between the observed galaxies and the halos in simulations, and to construct the average excess surface density profile around the LDPs in both cases for comparison.
 For example, Fig.\ref{fig:w1-full} shows the source distribution in W1 from CFHTLenS catalogue with i' band apparent magnitude less than 25.5 in the W1 area.
 The differences in number densities across different fields is quite obvious.
 The empty areas in this map are masked out for bright stars.
 If only the bright galaxies are kept, the sample becomes statistically homogeneous in the unmasked areas for redshifts that we are interested in.
 As an example, we show the distribution of galaxies with $\mathrm{0.335<z<0.535}$ and i'-band absolute magnitude $\mathrm{Mag_i\le -21.5}$ in Fig.\ref{fig:W1-galaxy}.

 The positions of the LDPs are identified through the following procedures:\\

 \emph{ 1.
 Generating the LDP candidates}\\

 First of all, we require each foreground galaxy to be brighter than a critical absolute magnitude $\mathrm{Mag_c}$ in the $\rm{i'}$-band, with redshift between [$\mathrm{z_m}$-0.1, $\mathrm{z_m}$+0.1], where $\rm{z_m}$ is the median redshift.
 We circle around each foreground galaxy with radius $\mathrm{R_s}$.
 Regions within the radius are removed, and the remaining positions are the candidates for LDPs.
 In principle, there are infinite LDPs.
 In this work, for simplicity, we put the LDPs on a uniform grid, with the grid size equal to 0.37 arcmin.
-The thickness of the redshift slice is set to 0.2 considering the typical redshift dispersion $\sigma_z$\footnote{We fit each galaxy redshift PDF with a gaussian form to gain the redshift dispersion $\mathrm{\sigma_z}$, which is typically around $\sim$0.1.}. $\mathrm{R_s}$ here is set to 1 or 1.5 arcmin in order to generate enough LDPs.
+The thickness of the redshift slice is set to 0.2 considering the typical redshift dispersion $\sigma_z$\footnote{We fit each galaxy redshift PDF with a gaussian form to gain the redshift dispersion $\mathrm{\sigma_z}$, which is typically around $\sim$0.1.}. $\mathrm{R_s}$\footnote{ There are no restrictions on the way to remove galaxies, and a lot of tricks can be done in this process.
+For example, each galaxy can be assigned with an individual $\rm{R_s}$, according to its luminosity or mass.
+It is also a reasonable way to fix $\rm{R_s}$ for all the galaxies, as done here.} here is set to 1 or 1.5 arcmin in order to generate enough LDPs.
 The $\mathrm{Mag_c}$ here refers to the critical magnitude in one particular LCDM model (CW1 in \S\ref{section2}).
 For other cosmologies, we use almost the same foreground galaxy sample\footnote{We always select the same amount of brightest galaxies as the foreground galaxies.
 For different cosmologies, the rank of the galaxy brightness may change.
 For example, for a given apparent magnitude at redshift $\mathrm{z_1}$ and $\mathrm{z_2}$, it is possible that the absolute magnitude $\mathrm{Mag(z_1,w_{de1})>}$ $\mathrm{Mag(z_2,w_{de1})}$ but $\mathrm{Mag(z_1,w_{de2})<}$ $\mathrm{Mag(z_2,w_{de2})}$, due to the change of the distance-redshift relation.
 However, this rarely happens for cosmologies we use.}.
 To ensure a clean and complete foreground galaxy sample for generating LDPs, we make three constraints here:

 a) We only use sources with $\rm{star\_flag=0}$ to decrease the star contaminations(but not vanished).
 Overall, the fraction of sources with $\rm{star\_flag=1}$ is around $\rm{3\%}$.
 The ratio becomes $\sim20\%$ for galaxies satisfying $\rm{0.335<z<0.535}$ and $\rm{Mag_i<-21}$.
 In general, the ratio changes with magnitude and redshift.